danielschleindlsperger/ov-movies/README.md

 # ov-movies

-Simple application to crawl the website of my local theatre and send me updates about OV films.
+Simple application to crawl the website of my local theatres and send me updates about OV films.

 ## How it works

-The application will scrape the Cineplex website in an interval (a few days).
+The application will scrape the cinemas' websites in an interval (a few days).
 It will then persist any entries that were not previously scraped in a database and notify me via email about these new entries.

 ## Helpful Commands